 Can you make this gluten-free zucchini bread without dairy?
 Yes!

 If you can have dairy, use a regular vanilla yogurt and melted butter.
-If you can’t have dairy, use a non-dairy yogurt alternative and your choice of oil.
+If you can’t have dairy, use a non-dairy yogurt alternative and your choice of oil to make this dairy-free zucchini bread.
 I often use corn oil since it’s a flavorless oil I usually have on hand.

 The 1 and 1/2 sticks of butter is equal to 3/4 cup of oil.
 The yogurt to non-dairy yogurt is a straight swap.